-- 1. Finish up ALL your assignments before you leave London. - 2.
-Do your best work on assignments, final exams, wrapping up your internship. - 3.
+- 1. Complete ALL of your assignments before you leave London.
+Students rarely resolve incomplete grades after returning home. - 2.
+Do your best work rather than just fast work on assignments, final exams, wrapping up your internship.
+If you do everything at the last minute/the bare minimum, do not expect great grades, those two things do not really go together. - 3.
 Make sure you've seen everything you want to see, and done everything you want to do.
 If you haven't, why aren't you out there doing those things? - 4.
 Thank the staff at CAPA.
 Drop them an email or just head downstairs when you're in CAPA for class and thank them for the work they did behind the scenes to ensure your time in London would be rewarding.
-They've worked very hard, cared about your experience, and deserve your gratitude.
+They've worked very hard to help make the program memorable, cared about your experience, and deserve your gratitude.

-Last but definitely not the least, you're probably wondering about how to say goodbye to your friends who have become your family away from home.
+Last but definitely not the least, you're probably wondering about how you will ever manage to say goodbye to your friends who have become your family away from home.
 There is no easy way to say goodbye.
 The French say au revoir which loosely translates into "until we see one another again" and that might be the best way to think about this.
-Goodbye in London does not mean forever.
-Friends can always meet up again (even if friends are half the world away from you).
-There's always Skype!
+Goodbye in London does not mean goodbye forever.
+Friends can always meet up again-and they do (even friends half the world away from you).
+There's always Skype or Facetime!

 The friends you will make in the UB Semester in London program will have shared your fears and frustrations, affection and tolerance, experiences and adventures.
 They will be part of you forever, even if only in memories.
 And (if you've done London right) you will be surprised by how much YOU have changed (usually for the better) by the end.
 You will know more about the world.
 You will be more open-minded and tolerant.
 You will be more interesting and better informed, about yourself, about your own country, and about the world.
-The wonderful, quirky, funny, frustrating, interesting individuals and experiences are irreplaceable and unforgettable.
+These wonderful, quirky, funny, frustrating, interesting individuals and experiences are irreplaceable and unforgettable and part of who you are in the end.
 When this extraordinary experience comes to its bittersweet end, you will realize that this past semester would not have been the same with the absence of any single one of your companions.
 Your London experiences and relationships will continue to express themselves in the future, in wonderful and unexpected ways.